LMBcode/LMBcode/README.md

 Mobile Developer
 ----------------

 My name is Mouhamed El Amine, I'm currently looking for an entry-level or internship jobs as a Mobile Developer in Android.
 I'm currently studying Multi-platform Application Development planning to graduate in 2024.
 I started learning how to program with Python at school but wasn't really focused on it but knew that it'll be something that I'll be doing in the future.
 A year later, I took a famous course named CS50x .
 I then picked up an interest in Mobile Development just after finishing CS50x.
-I've been learning how to build Android apps for 6+ months and I've completed several projects.
+I've been learning how to build Android apps for over a year now and I've completed several projects.

 I enjoy learning and I'm always looking for new challenges.